Adding AR/VR Capabilities

 Go to the root of the directory.

-1. Make sure you download the Android SDK and platform-tools for building Android apps.
+1. Make sure you download the and for building Android apps.

 In Linux/Mac: